jucacrispim/toxicbuild/docs/source/repo_config.rst

     :alt: Notification methods

-- Branches: Which branches may trigger the notification method.
+- ``Branches``: Which branches may trigger the notification method.
 This is a list.
 The values are coma-separated.
-- Statuses: Which statuses may trigger the notification method.
+- ``Statuses``: Which statuses may trigger the notification method.
 This is a list.
 The values are coma-separated.

 Email notification
 ------------------